yangjian615/spedas_watch/idl/external/spdfcdas/spedas_spdf_readme.txt

 *** 1. spdfcdas file - 25 Files ***

-Release 1.7.10.7 of the CDAS Web Services IDL Library
+Release 1.7.10.29 of the CDAS Web Services IDL Library
 <http://cdaweb.gsfc.nasa.gov/WebServices/REST/CdasIdlLibrary.html>
-that was deployed on March 27, 2014
+that was deployed on August 7, 2017.

 Local changes:
 Add the following to spdfcdawebchooser.pro: